axiom-healthcare/API.Template/README.md

 3. Cloud `Stagging` : an Azure SQL Stagging Database `Data Store`
 4. Cloud `Production` : an Azure SQL Production Database `Data Store`

+#### Configuration
+1. Update appsettings.json to points to the correct local directory path.

 ### Migrations
 The functionality provied by the Entity Framework Migrations is used at design time only.